barumau/pandunia/engli/pandunia-lekse.md

 The following are the differences:

-1. The first two lines are headler ines and the values in the second are only series of dashes (-).
+1. The first two lines are header lines and the values in the second are only series of dashes (-).
 2. The values are seperated by pipes (|).

 Here are descriptions of headers: